Lemon Butter filled Coconut CakePRINT RECIPE

 12. Using a piping bag filled with icing and a large round tip, pipe a border of buttercream around the edge of the cake to create a buttercream barrier to hold the lemon butter.

 13. Spoon in a few tablespoons of Barker’s Smooth Lemon Butter and spread with your palette knife to the edges of the buttercream border.

 14. Place the next layer of cake on top and repeat this step once more.

 15. Ice the edges of the cake with a thin layer of icing and refrigerate for 10 minutes until the icing has set and the cake is sturdy.

 16. Place another coating of buttercream onto the outside of the cake and smooth.
 Coat the sides of the cake with the toasted coconut whilst the icing is still soft to ensure it sticks well.
 Chill the cake for 10-15 minutes after this step.

-17. Spread 1-2 tablespoons of lemon butter on top of the cake and use your palette knife to even out across the whole top surface of the cake, leaving a 1cm gap from the edge.
+17. Spread 1-2 tablespoons of Barker’s Smooth Lemon Butter on top of the cake and use your palette knife to even out across the whole top surface of the cake, leaving a 1cm gap from the edge.